Devin Booker scores 35 points, Suns beat Blazers 127-121 - WTMJ

 Booker did not play in the All-Star Game on Sunday night because of a sprained left knee, which he injured in the Suns’ 120-98 victory at home over Golden State.

-Williams said he was impressed with his team’s steadiness throughout the game.

-“I thought we grew tonight in our emotional stamina, especially on the road against a good team,” Williams said.

-It was the second of three games between the teams this season.
-The Suns won the first, 132-100 in Phoenix last month.
+It was the second of three games between the two teams this season.
+The Suns won the first, 132-100, in Phoenix last month.

-“We played them better this time than last time, which was encouraging,” Blazers coach Terry Stotts said.
-“We’ll see what happens next time.”

 The teams played in Portland on March 10 of last year, the last game for both teams before the league was suspended by coronavirus concerns.
 The Blazers won 127-117.